ZhengdaoZhang/my-study/english/README.md

 A: Absolutely, Tom.
 Remote work is likely to remain a big part of our lives.
 It offers flexibility and can help companies gain access to talent from many parts of the world.
 T: What other collaboration tools are there?
 A: Well, there are project management tools.
 They help teams to organize tasks.
 Also, cloud storage services make it easy to share and collaborate on documents.

+### Dialogue 3: Talking about Quantum Computing

+J: Sarah, have you heard about Quantum computing?
+I just heard about it for the first time.
+Are you familiar with it?
+S: I konw a little.
+Quantum Computing uses special computers to perform caclulations extremely quickly.
+J: That's cool.
+But what can it do besides calculating things?
+S: Well, it's not just for one thing.
+Quantum Computing can also help scientists with research.
+They're useful for studying things like molecules and drugs.
+They can help people invent new medicines.
+Some people also use Quantum Computing for protecting information with encryption.
+J: Wow, that's amazing.
+Is it hard to understand how quantum computers work?
+S: They may seem complicated, but there are lots of simple videos that can help you understand the basic ideas.